John Ireland (composer): Life

 From 1923 he taught at the Royal College of Music.
 His pupils there included Richard Arnell, Ernest John Moeran, Benjamin Britten (who later described Ireland as possessing "a strong personality but a weak character"), composer Alan Bush, Geoffrey Bush (no relation to Alan), who subsequently edited or arranged many of Ireland's works for publication, Anthony Bernard and Percy Turnbull (who became a lifelong friend).

 John Ireland was a lifelong bachelor, except for a brief interlude when, in quick succession, he married, separated, and divorced.
-On 17 December 1926, aged 47, he married a 17-year pupil, Dorothy Phillips.
+On 17 December 1926, aged 47, he married a 17-year old pupil, Dorothy Phillips.
 This marriage was dissolved on 18 September 1928, and it is believed not to have been consummated.
 He took a similar interest in another young student, Helen Perkin, a pianist and composer, to whom he dedicated both the Piano Concerto in E-flat major and the Legend for piano and orchestra (which began life as a second concerto).
 She gave the premiere performance of both works, but any thoughts he had for a deeper relationship with her came to nothing when she married George Mountford Adie, a disciple of George Gurdjieff, and she later moved with Adie to Australia.
 Subsequently, Ireland withdrew the dedications.
 In 1947 Ireland acquired a personal assistant and companion, Mrs Norah Kirkby, who remained with him till his death.
 Despite these associations with women, it is clear from his private papers that he was a closeted homosexual; several commentators support this view.

 On 10 September 1949, his 70th birthday was celebrated in a special Prom concert, at which his Piano Concerto was played by Eileen Joyce, who was also the first pianist to record the concerto, in 1942.

 Ireland retired in 1953, settling in the hamlet of Rock in Sussex, where he lived in a converted windmill, Rock Mill, Washington, for the rest of his life.
 It was there he met the young pianist Alan Rowlands who would be Ireland's choice to record his complete piano music.

 He died of heart failure aged 82 at Rock Mill and is buried at St. Mary the Virgin in Shipley, near his home.
 His epitaph reads "Many waters cannot quench love" and "One of God's noblest works lies here."